meefen/academic-kickstart/content/post/week1.md

 caption = "Image credit: [**Pexels**](https://www.pexels.com/photo/analytics-text-185576/)"
 +++

 A warm welcome to **CI 5371 - Learning Analytics: Theory and Practice**!
-This course has been taught twice by myself at the University of Minnesota (in 2015 and 2016).
-This is the first time this course is offered fully online as a formal (non-special topics) course.
-As the instructor, I look forward to our adventure together this semester!
+I am so excited to offer this course again this fall at the University of Minnesota.
+As the instructor, I learn so much from the class community each year and look forward to our adventure together this semester!

 This week we will: